sftcd/happykey/README.md

 parameters (e.g. "-c 1,1,1") and those'll be passed on to the key generation and encrypt/decrypt calls.

-The [tvtest.sh](tvtest.sh) script tests all cipheruite options (but not yet modes), against test vectors...
+The [tvtest.sh](tvtest.sh) script tests all combinations of mode/cipheruite.
+That currently shows 13 out of 96 failures.
+Still checking that.

 ## Key generation